Lead The Change

 Written by Eban Goodstein | September 6, 2018

-In 2020, most of the people under 18 in America will be non-white.
 By 2045, the entire US population will be “Majority Minority”.
 And of course, the employees and consumers that drive the economy have always been 50% female.
-Yet, of the CEO’s directing Fortune 500 companies only 4% are women, only 1% are Black, and less than 1% are openly gay.
+Yet, of the CEO’s directing Fortune 500 companies, only 10.4% are women, only 1.6% are Black, and fewer than 1% of CEOs surveyed openly identified as LGBTQ+.

 Keep reading for more on how the landscape of MBA programs is changing.